-The annual application deadline is March 1st.
+The annual application deadline is February 1st.
 Applications will include:

-- Application for Ordination form duly completed and signed (available to an inquirer following receipt of the Bishop's recommendation) - Responses to five questions on page seven of the application - Copies of applicant's baptismal and confirmation certificate - Current Police Record Check which includes a Vulnerable Sector Check - Copy of applicant's Drivers Licence - A current résumé - 3.
+- Application for Ordination form duly completed and signed (available to an inquirer following receipt of the Bishop's recommendation) - Responses to the Biography and Vocations section of the application - Copies of applicant's baptismal and confirmation certificates - Copies of diplomas, certifications, or other licenses - Current Police Record Check which includes a Vulnerable Sector Check - Copy of applicant's Drivers Licence - A current résumé - Parish Commendation - 3.
 Inquirers, applicants, and candidates are expected to have a spiritual director and to work regularly (ideally once a month) with that person, reflecting on their life in prayer and their understanding and articulation of their call to ministry.
 Having a spiritual director is mandatory and is at the directee's expense.
 Spiritual directors can be found through the diocese, divinity colleges, or Spiritual Directors International (www.sdiworld.org).
 The Diocese of Niagara does not endorse any particular spiritual director.